 Here’s how tooth whitening works.
 You have two main choices for teeth whitening — in-office and at-home.

 The Zoom!® teeth whitening system, for instance, can be done in one hour during an in-office visit.
 It can whiten your teeth up to six shades brighter.
 The dentist applies a special Zoom!® prescription-strength gel to each of your teeth to achieve the best visual results.
-The dentist then uses the Zoom!® LED accelerator light, which they use to activate the gel.
-This achieves a noticeably brighter and whiter smile by the end of the appointment.
+The dentist then uses the Zoom!® LED accelerator light, which they focus on the gel.
+This causes the gel to break down, releasing oxygen.
+The oxygen permeates your teeth and whitens them, so your teeth become noticeably brighter.

 In addition to professional teeth whitening, you have options to whiten your teeth at home.